tibordp/terraform-hcloud-dualstack-k8s/README.md

    - Vertical scaling of node (changing the server type)
    - Horizontal scaling (changing node count) of both master and worker nodes.
 - No cluster autoscaler support as the networking routing is statically rendered in Terraform.
+- As kube-proxy is configured to use IPVS mode, `load-balancer.hetzner.cloud/hostname: <hostname>` must be set on all `LoadBalancer` services, otherwise healthchecks will fail and the service will not be accessible from outsie the cluster (see [this issue](https://github.com/kubernetes/kubernetes/issues/79783) for more details)

 ## Acknowledgements